GeordanKrahn/GitPractice/Lesson3/Branching.md

 - In Git, we start off with a **Main** branch.
 - We can create branches off of the **Main**.
+- We can create branches off of other branches too.

 ### View Branches
 - To view the branches in your repo, use `git branch`